simpleledger/slpjs/readme.md

 * All SLPJS methods require token quantities to be expressed in the smallest possible unit of account for the token (i.e., token satoshis).
 This requires the token's precision to be used to calculate the quantity.
 For example, token having a decimal precision of 9 sending an amount of 1.01 tokens would need to first calculate the sending amount using `1.01 x 10^9 => 1010000000`.

 ## Get Balances

+Get all balances for a given example.
+See also the [TypeScript example](examples/1-get-token-balances.ts).

 ```js
 // Install BITBOX-SDK v8.1+ for blockchain access